Buses in Malta: Arriva (2011–2013)

 The bus fleet, all in Arriva's standard aquamarine and cream livery, was composed of Euro V King Long buses along with Arriva London's Mercedes-Benz Citaro G articulated buses.
 Some of the newer buses from the previous operator had also been introduced into the new system.
-The network receives a subsidy of around €6 million per year.
-Passengers holding Maltese ID cards receive a 40% reduction of the price of their journeys due to subsidised fares, while non-ID card holders (including tourists) pay the full undiscounted fare, prompting the European Commission to launch an inquiry on whether the two-tiered price structure violates EU discrimination laws.
+The network received a subsidy of around €6 million per year.
+Passengers holding Maltese ID cards received a 40% reduction of the price of their journeys due to subsidised fares, while non-ID card holders (including tourists) paid the full undiscounted fare, prompting the European Commission to launch an inquiry on whether the two-tiered price structure violated EU discrimination laws.

 The commencement of Arriva's services on 3 July 2011 was marred by many buses departing late or failing to turn up, primarily due to the absence of over 70 drivers who were due to transfer from the previous driver-owner system.
 This resulted in large crowds building up at Valletta's new bus terminus as well as other termini and stages across Malta.

 Other issues increased the delays, such as incorrect or non-operational route information on buses and mechanical faults.
-Arriva has also received criticism over the overhauled routes and timetables, which has increased journey times for some passengers.
+Arriva also received criticism over the overhauled routes and timetables, which has increased journey times for some passengers.

 During the first week of the new system, up to 180 drivers, most of whom had previously worked on the old network, failed to appear for duties.
 They cited Arriva's use of split-shifts as the reason for their non-appearance, as these had reportedly not been part of the conditions they had agreed to work under.
 Their actions received some criticism, with politician Emanuel Delia accusing the drivers of attempting to sabotage services so that the new system would be abandoned.
 Arriva responded by drafting in seventy temporary drivers from its UK operation and trained further Maltese drivers to cover for the missing employees.
 Some services were subcontracted to other companies.